kechcole/Power-BI-Reports/README.md

 Partitioning.
 ![Screenshot of group by function](./US_Election_Report/Images/7.1GroupByOperation.png)

-Output table sample containing candidates votes for Alabama State for the year 2000.
+Output table sample containing candidates votes in Alabama State for the year 2000.
 ![Screenshot of new table](./US_Election_Report/Images/7.2OutputTableSample.png)